-The new Macallan Distillery will be set into the landscape of the estate that has been responsible for creating the single malt whisky since 1824.
+The new Macallan Distillery is set into the landscape of the estate that has been responsible for creating the single malt whisky since 1824.
 The Macallan is already established as one of the most famous whisky makers in the world and wanted a new centre that could reveal the production processes and welcome visitors while remaining sensitive to the beautiful surrounding countryside.

 The new building provides a facility capable of increased production and also allows for easy expansion in years to come.
 Internally, a series of production cells are arranged in a linear format with an open-plan layout revealing all stages of the process at once.
 These cells are reflected above the building in the form of a gently undulating roof, formed by a timber gridshell.
-Grass-covered peaks will rise and fall from The Macallan estate
+Grass-covered peaks rise and fall from The Macallan estate

 grounds, signalling to approaching visitors the activities housed beneath.
 Set into the naturally sloping contours of the site, the design makes direct references to ancient Scottish earthworks.